 It is unlikely that even the best procedures will cover all eventualities and so the polices provide guidance on the intent to help guide the decision-making process.

-These are the policies and procedures adopted at St Gerard Majella School.
-A full list of policies is available on the Catholic Education Website.
+St Gerard Majella School policies and procedures are available on the St Gerard Majella School Parent Portal.
+A full list of Catholic Education Services policies is available on the Catholic Education Website.

 St Gerard Majella 2021 Annual Improvement Plan